 The classic Harira Soup is a must-eat dish too.
 At Jemaa El-Fna there are many stalls specialized in this soup.
 Trust your nose and follow the smell of lentils, chickpeas, coriander and spices, lots of spice!
 When you order your bowl pay attention to the cutlery.
 Most of the time the spoons are made of wood, another Moroccan charm.

 If this variety of food is not enough for you, give a try to the snails soup.
 They are hot sellers!
 As I already told you I´m picky with food and snails are not for my taste.
 You will have to try them and let me know how it is!

 The list of Moroccan food is huge.
 We could keep talking and writing… You would be bothered and I would be starving.
 So before we finish let´s just chat about Food X Healthy!

-Most of the travellers are concerned about food poisoning in Morocco, and we weren’t different!
-Kept in mind that for safety reasons you should only eat what has been cooked, boiled, peeled or you can take to your Riad to a proper wash.
+Most of the travelers are concerned about food poisoning in Morocco, and we weren’t different!
+Kept in mind that for safety reasons you should only eat what has been cooked, boiled, peeled or you can take it to your Riad for a proper wash.

 This strategy worked pretty well for us!
 During 20 days around Morocco (big and tiny cities), none of us got sick or had diarrhea.
 We tasted street food, teas, orange juices and lots of different dishes.
 Most of the time we choose local restaurants filled with Moroccan customers, due to the busy service the probability of the food be out of date is small.
 And living like a local you can have a proper Moroccan food experience: a Feast of Flavours.

-One more advice: Drink only mineral water, and when buying always double check if it’s sealed. 😉
+One more piece of advice: drink only mineral water, and when buying always double-check if it’s sealed. 😉

 Happy travels and awesome meals!